Pam Whyte's Natural Dog Training book - Living With

 An Alien by Pam Whyte - Book Reviews:

-(The full length reviews are available for viewing at the
+Full length reviews are available for viewing at the offices

 "All dogs should be grateful to Pam Whyte."
 Cape Times.

 "Pam Whyte's book, filled with some delightful cartoons

 by Walter Pichler, is well-researched and informative and is

 "Readers of this book benefit enormously from Pam Whyte's excellet reputataion."
 The Star News paper.

 "The book has its hilarious moments.
 The contents are amazing.
 Pam Whyte has some excellent and very serious thoughts about living with dogs - sort of "duty without cruelty".
 It's a super book for anyone with a dog, for, no matter how you think you get along with Fido, there's plenty more to learn to make your life (and your dog's) even better."
 Natal Mercury.